Skip to main content

 Security guard Paul Blart is headed to Las Vegas to attend a Security Guard Expo with his teenage daughter Maya before she departs for college.
 While at the convention, he inadvertently discovers a heist - and it's up to Blart to apprehend the criminals.

-What was the production budget for Paul Blart: Mall Cop 2?
+What is the budget of Paul Blart Mall Cop 2?

 Key Budget Allocation Categories